brandon-neth/ChapelWebsite/content/scalable.md

 +++

 Workflows written using Chapel scale enormously.
 The same code written on your laptop will perform on however many nodes you can give it, be it one, dozens, or thousands.
-Arkouda, a Chapel application for data analysis at scale, scales effortlessly to more than 8000 nodes.
+Arkouda, a Chapel application for data analysis at scale, scales to more than 8000 nodes.
 The largest supercomputers in the world use Chapel.
 You can too.
 {.content-paragraph}

 # Scaling Results with Chapel

 {{<switcher "perfResults">}}

-# Why Chapel Makes Scaling Easy
+# Why Chapel Makes Scaling Easier

 {{<grid "reasons">}}